Accepting New Patients

 • Ask a friend or family member to come with you, if you think it will be helpful.
 This person can listen, take notes and offer support.

-When you are here at Greater Portland Health:
+When You Are Here at Greater Portland Health:

 • Go over your list of questions or concerns with your medical provider.